Tradewinds-Church/.github/profile/README.md

 # Snippits of code deployed at Tradewinds Church

-The repositories contain code used to support/automate some administrative functions.
+These repositories contain code used to support/automate some administrative functions.

 These were authored by ted@tradewinds.church with help from Copilot AI.